Frequently Asked Questions

 - Hosted in Google Cloud

-- Separate image processing servers are running in a scalable kubernetes cluster
+- Separate image processing servers are running in a scalable linux cluster

 - The dashboard is made in VueJS